shaikabdulcader/DAY-20-TASK-2/README.md

-Here I'm Using await , Fetch and HTML CSS and JS to Build and Free Gaming wedsite
+Here I'm Using await , Fetch and HTML CSS and JS to Build and Free Gaming website